saint0x/opencode/PLAN.md

 - [ ] **Add real-time status indicators** for tool execution
 - [ ] **Implement heartbeat/keepalive** mechanism

-## 🚀 **Why Database Foundation Next?**
+## 🚀 **Why Tool System Integration Next?**

-1. **Foundation for Everything**: Sessions, messages, and tool executions all need persistence
+1. **Database Ready**: We now have full persistence for tool executions and results
-2. **Error Handling Ready**: We have comprehensive Result types ready for database operations
+2. **Error Handling Ready**: All tool operations can use Result types for safety
-3. **Performance Critical**: SQLite WAL mode enables concurrent reads for real-time UI
+3. **UI Ready**: Terminal components can display real tool output with error boundaries
-4. **Migration Path**: Enables smooth transition from current JSON-based storage
+4. **Foundation Complete**: Database provides the backbone for real tool tracking
-5. **Tool Integration**: Database schema required before real tool execution tracking
+5. **User Value**: Moving from simulations to real tool execution provides immediate value

 This plan ensures a systematic migration while preserving all valuable functionality and dramatically improving the codebase maintainability.